nhaskaris/cloud-priceops-thesis/README.md

 ### 1.12
 - Each child celery worker should only handle 1 task so it can restart and empty ram after each task is done.(Was using 8gb of ram)
+- Introduced feast, using redis for online and postgres for offline.
+We cant push to postgres directly so we use the django orm to do that and then we just push to online.
+We need offline for training so we can retrieve.
+Created new app for the feast_offline

 ### DOC
 ```docker exec -it priceops_celery_worker \